Muthaias/artmaps/README.md

 # Disclaimer
 This is not the best code in the world.
 This is just a tribute.
-This is not an original idea, it is merely an extension of the work found here: `https://karolina.andersdotter.cc/offentlig-konst/`
+Also this is not an original idea, it is merely an extension of the work found here: `https://karolina.andersdotter.cc/offentlig-konst/`

 # PUBLIC ART TRACKER
 This is a single page web-app built to simplify the discovery of public domain artwork